 Core Co-Leader: Dorothy Farrar-Edwards, PhD

-The Neuroimaging Core provides imaging support for the Wisconsin ADRC Clinical Core study and its affiliated studies.
+The Biomarker Core aims to obtain standardized, longitudinal biological makers of Alzheimer's disease's neuropathological features — amyloid plaques and neurofibrillary tangles — using CSF and/or PET.
+The Biomarker Core provides imaging support for the Wisconsin ADRC Clinical Core study and its affiliated studies.
 The group offers full-service brain imaging implementation guidance for investigators and their staffs, including consultation and training on neuroimaging methods and analysis techniques pertaining to neurodegenerative disorders, methodology infrastructure, and imaging informatics support.

 Core Leader: Sterling Johnson, PhD